zendframework/zf2-documentation/docs/modules/zend.search.lucene.best-practice.rst

 The index object is automatically closed when it, and all returned QueryHit objects, go out of scope.

-If index object is stored in global variable than it's closed only at the end of script execution This also may occur if the index or QueryHit instances are referred to in some cyclical data structures, because *PHP* garbage collects objects with cyclic references only at the end of script execution.
+If index object is stored in global variable than it's closed only at the end of script execution [#]_.
-.

 *PHP* exception processing is also shut down at this moment.